JC5671/Commission-Work-Accounting-Application/README.md

 2. In VS Code, click `File > Open Folder` and open the `CommissionWorkAccountingMain` folder only.
 3. Open Command Palette `View > Command Palette`.
 4. Search for `Python: Create Environment` and select it.
-5. Select `Venv`
+5. Select `Venv`.
 6. Select the latest Python interpreter.
-7. Check the `requirements.txt` and click ok.
+7. Check the `requirements.txt` and click `ok`.
-8. To run it, select `Run > Run Without Debugging` (it might take a while to start the first time)
+8. To run it, select `Run > Run Without Debugging` (it might take a while to start the first time).
 9. A sample dataset is included in the project's root directory called `Commission Log - obfuscated.csv`.
 Navigate to the `Maintenance Tab`, click `Append From CSV`, then locate and select `Commission Log - obfuscated.csv`.
 Now, the database should be populated.

-Once everything is installed, repeat steps 1 and 7 to re-run.
+To re-run once everything is installed, repeat steps 1 and 7.

 ## How It Works
 <p align="center">
   <img src="./img/DFD.svg" width="100%" />
 </p>

 This data flow diagram shows how each class interacts with each other and the database.
-However, this is a high-level view, and it does not show all classes, such as DateEditDelegate and InsertDialog, which are only used in the Database Tab.
+Note that this is a high-level view, and it does not show all classes, such as DateEditDelegate and InsertDialog, which are only used in the Database Tab.

 ### 1. The ML_MODEL
 The `ML_MODEL` class predicts pay based on job type and hours worked.
 While the model was simpler during the research phase, it now incorporates more features to improve performance.
 These features include: